 \item[Zero morphism] An $R$-linear morphism $z\colon R\to D$;

 \item[Sum morphism] An $R$-linear morphism $s\colon D\times_R D\to D$, where $-\times_R-$ represents the pullback of the projection $p$ along itself;

-\item[Vertical lift] An $R$-linear morphism $l\colon D\to D\x D$; \end{description} such that the axioms (which do not involve the canonical flip) in Definition~\ref{definition:tangentoid} hold.
+\item[Vertical lift] An $R$-linear morphism $l\colon D\to D\x_RD$; \end{description} such that the axioms (which do not involve the canonical flip) in Definition~\ref{definition:tangentoid} hold.
 In particular, we have that $(p\colon D\to R,z\colon R\to D,s\colon D\times_RD\to D)$ is an additive bundle in $\Mod_R$, that is, a commutative monoid in the slice category $\Mod_R/R$.
-However, it turns out that every commutative monoid in $\Mod_R/R$ is of the form $R \oplus M$, for some $R$-module $M$, where the monoid structure corresponds precisely to the additive structure on $M$.
+However, every commutative monoid in $\Mod_R/R$ is of the form $R \oplus M$, for some $R$-module $M$, where the monoid structure corresponds precisely to the additive structure on $M$.
 Therefore, every additive bundle in $\Mod_R$ is in fact an Abelian group bundle, and thus every tangentoid is Rosick\'y.

 \begin{lemma} If $D$ is a tangentoid of $\Mod_R$, then $D\cong R\+ \ker p$.
-Furthermore, $D$ is Rosick\'y. \end{lemma} \begin{proof} Since $(p,z,s)$ is a commutative monoid in the slice category $\Mod_R/R$, using a similar argument of \cite[Example~5]{beck:triples-algebras-cohomology}, it follows that $D$ is isomorphic to the $R$-module $R\+ \ker p$.
+Furthermore, $D$ is Rosick\'y. \end{lemma} \begin{proof} Since $(p,z,s)$ is a commutative monoid in the slice category $\Mod_R/R$, using a similar argument of~\cite[Example~5]{beck:triples-algebras-cohomology}, it follows that $D$ is isomorphic to the $R$-module $R\+ \ker p$.
 Therefore, one can define $n \colon D \to D$ by conjugating $\id_R\+-\colon R\+ \ker p \to R\+ \ker p$, where $-$ sends $x\in \ker p$ to $-x$, which makes $D$ into a Rosick\'y tangentoid. \end{proof}

 Since we now know that every tangentoid must be of a certain form, the goal is now to characterize the structure on an $R$-module $M$ which makes $D=R\+M$ a symmetric tangentoid in $\Mod_R$.
-To do so, let us first extract more information on module associated to a tangentoid.
+To this end, we may first extract more information on the module associated to a tangentoid.

-So let $D$ be a symmetric tangentoid in $\Mod_R$ and let $M = \ker p$.
-We call $M$ the $R$-module associated to the symmetric tangentoid $D$.
+So, let $D$ be a symmetric tangentoid in $\Mod_R$ and let $M = \ker p$.
+We may call $M$ the $R$-module \textbf{associated to} the symmetric tangentoid $D$.
 For simplicity, let us assume that $D = R \+ M$.
-As such, it follows that the projection corresponds to the projection of the biproduct:
+As such, it follows that the projection corresponds to the projection of the biproduct

-the zero morphism corresponds to the injection of the biproduct:
+the zero morphism corresponds to the injection of the biproduct

-and the sum of the morphism:
+and the sum of the morphism